rafeibrahim/full-stack-hel/part4/blog-list-app-part4/README.md

 Exercise 4.11
 Write test if likes porperty is missing, it will default to value 0.
-Update POST route handler to add 0 likes to the blog.
+Update POST route handler to add 0 likes to the blog. added request for creating blog with out likes property in route of the project.
 Verify that the test is passing appropriately.